clux/decay/README.md

 }, 1000 * 60 * 5); // run every 5 minutes, say
 ```

-## 2. Non-decaying Algorithms
+## 2. Non-decaying algorithms
-Algorithms that produce a time agnostic popularity is typically good for comments.
+Algorithms that produce a time agnostic popularity score is typically good for comments.
 For best results, simply recompute the score at every new vote:

 ```js
 var decay = require('decay')